nhayward/revpit/user/pages/04.submissions/default.md

  * The manuscript you are submitting has never been published before
  * You are not represented by a literary agent

 **\*Please note: If you are selected for Revise &amp; Resub, your query and first five pages will be showcased on our website at the end of the contest.
-We want to be able to share your hard work with the world!**
+We want to be able to share your hard work with the world!
+Revised submissions will be showcased for three months and then removed from the site.
+After June 19th, or upon securing agent representation or a publishing contract, an author may request their submission be taken out of the showcase.**

+We often get questions about what appropriate word counts for category and genre are.
+Although there isn't universal agreement around this issue in the publishing industry, this [post](http://www.camarshall.com/2011/09/word-count-guidelines.html?target=_blank) provides some good guidelines.

 For extra help on putting together an awesome pitch, check out the sample query below.